gms-bbg/FAQ/common/README.md

 This directory is intended for storing GAMESS COMMON block variable declarations.

-It is intended to help developers adhere to the coding policy of `IMPLICIT NONE`.
+It is intended to help developers adhere to the coding policy of `IMPLICIT NONE`

-*  Give each common block a markdown file extensions.
+*  Give each common block a markdown file extension (.md).
 *  Use the following markdown format for the Fortran code:

     ```